• Home

 Identify Some Smart Investments

 Investing is something that many adults wish they’d started doing sooner.
-Encourage your high schooler to invest in a few stocks, bonds, or virtual currencies they’re interested in rather than simply dumping it all in their savings account.
+Encourage your high schooler to invest in a few stocks, bonds, or virtual currencies they’re interested in, rather than simply dumping it all into their savings account.

 While you’re at it, talk through retirement investing.
 Investment vehicles like IRAs and 401(k)s have tax benefits that make investing an even smarter idea.